mahoo6/causal-alliances-reddit-modeling/README.md

 - or the language is suspicious and the negative reaction occurs unusually fast.
 Additional safeguards are applied to avoid noise and over-representation of very large or inactive communities.

+Mobilization labels are additionally used to validate our assumption that rapid sentiment flips are suspect, by checking their consistency with the model’s predicted hostility probabilities.

 ## 2 – Is the enemy of my enemy my friend?